 Importantly, the model yields predictions consistent with real world FTA formation and FTA non-formation.
-The model provides interpretations of recent FTA negotiations involving the US by relating the path of FTAs to (i) country asymmetries (matching empirical findings of Chen and Joshi (2010)) and (ii) the order that FTA negotiations commence.
+The model provides interpretations of recent FTA negotiations by relating the path of FTAs to (i) country asymmetries, matching empirical findings of Chen and Joshi (2010) and anecdotal paths of FTA formation featuring the US, EU and Japan, and (ii) the order that FTA negotiations commence.
 In particular, commencement of negotiations between the outsider and the smaller insider induce the larger insider to become the hub.
-Moreover, the model suggests FTA exclusion incentives, and the underlying preference erosion fears, help explain FTA non-formation.
+Moreover, the model suggests FTA exclusion incentives, and the underlying fear of concession diversion, help explain FTA non-formation.
 An observable implication is the conditional probability of spoke-spoke FTAs should exceed that of insider-outsider FTAs which receives empirical support from Chen and Joshi (2010).

-Finally, the model suggests ambiguities in GATT Article XXIV may actually promote global free trade by mitigating preference erosion fears.
-Allowing FTA members to omit some industries from an FTA and phase in tariff removal over time may increase the immediate benefit of the FTA to the extent that the hub benefits outweigh preference erosion fears.
+Finally, the model suggests ambiguities in GATT Article XXIV could promote global free trade by mitigating concession diversion fears.
+Allowing FTA members to omit some industries from an FTA and phase in tariff removal over time may increase the immediate benefit of the FTA to the extent that the hub benefits outweigh concession diversion fears.